bgaillard/bgaillard.github.io/_posts/2025-09-15-you-have-mail.md

 In fact you'll see that Thunderbird sadly abandoned the support of local mailboxes, that's why I wrote this section to propose a workaround using the [`imap4d`](https://mailutils.org/manual/html_section/imap4d.html) Daemon from the [GNU Mailutils](https://mailutils.org/) suite.

-I did not tried other email clients but I suppose few of them still support local mailboxes and you do not need to continue reading this article.
+I did not tried other email clients but I suppose few of them still support local mailboxes and you do not need to continue reading this section.
 If your have that luck just configure your mail client to read the local mailbox located in `/var/mail/$USER` or `/var/spool/mail/$USER` and you're ready to work with notifications and never miss important mails.

 ### No more mail spool support in Thunderbird